 But a shit load of stress forced me into a journey of self-care discovery.
 It’s been a really tough and uncomfortable but I’m so glad it happened because I’ve learnt from it.
 I’ve come out the other side now with a new perspective on working which will not only benefit me, but benefit my clients, my friends, my family and everyone else around me.

 Because the life of self-employment isn’t always easy.
-I spoke about this in my guest blog post for Signal last month.
 As a business owner we’re often all the things (project managers, accountants, marketers and administrators).
 As the heart of our business it is so important to look after ourselves and so I’d love to share what I’ve learnt with you because maybe it may help you too.

 We all know by now that we need to put ourselves first.
 You can’t pour from an empty cup and all that.
 However this is SO much easier said than done, especially if: